jhelsby/DictionWave/readme.md

 Metamorphoses Pygmalion Moby-Dick Malory Banquo
 ```

-Please see below for more detailed instructions on how to set up this project.
-I also plan to deploy DictionWave as a self-contained web application in the near future.
+I hope you enjoy exploring the English language with DictionWave!
+For implementation details, please see [`similarity_core.py`](./similarity_core.py).
+If you want to set it up for yourself, please see the instructions below.
+I plan on making the web application shown in the video above publicly accessible as soon as I can.

-## Setup
+## Development Setup

 1. Open your terminal and clone this repostory:
     ```